digitaltrails/vdu_controls/README.md

 vdu_controls - a GUI wrapper for ddcutil
 ========================================

-A GUI for controlling connected *Visual Display Units* (*VDU*'s) (also known as *displays*, or *monitors*).
+A control panel for external monitors (*Visual Display Units*).

 Description
 -----------

-``vdu_controls`` is a virtual control panel for physically connected VDU's.
-It displays a set of controls for each  DVI/DP/HDMI/USB connected VDU and uses the ``ddcutil`` command line utility to issue *Display Data Channel* (*DDC*) *Virtual Control Panel*  (*VCP*) commands to each of them.
+``vdu_controls`` is a virtual control panel for externally connected VDU's.
+The application detects DVI, DP, HDMI, or USB connected VDU's.
+It provides controls for settings such as brightness and contrast.

+The application interacts with VDU's via the VESA *Display Data Channel* (*DDC*) *Virtual Control Panel*  (*VCP*) commands set.
+DDC VCP interactions are mediated by the ``ddcutil`` command line utility.  ``Ddcutil`` provides a robust interface that is tolerant of the vagaries of the many OEM DDC implementations.

-By default ``vdu_controls`` offers a subset of the possible controls including brightness, and contrast.
-Additional controls can be enabled via the ``--enable-vcp-code`` option.  ``vdu_controls`` may optionally run as an entry in the system tray.
+By default ``vdu_controls`` offers a subset of controls including brightness, contrast and audio controls.
+Additional controls can be enabled via the ``Settings`` dialog.  ``vdu_controls`` may optionally run as an entry in the system tray.

-User named ``Preset`` configurations can be saved and recalled, for example, a user could create presets for night, day, sunny and so forth.
+Named ``Preset`` configurations can be saved for later recalled.
+For example, a user could create presets for night, day, photography, movies, and so forth.

-The UI's look-and-feel dynamically adjusts to the desktop theme and desktop environment (light-theme, dark-theme, KDE, Deepin, GNOME, ...).
+The UI's look-and-feel dynamically adjusts to the desktop theme and desktop environment: light-theme, dark-theme, KDE, Deepin, GNOME, and others.

 ![Default](screen-shots/Screenshot_Large-330.png)  ![Custom](screen-shots/Screenshot_Small-227.png)
 ![Custom](screen-shots/Screenshot_tray-200.png) ![Custom](screen-shots/Screenshot_settings-300.png)